We offer something few of our kids and families have known: hope.

 It's a lot for any 18-year-old to handle.
 For young adults who've never really had a solid support system and positive role model to guide them, it's practically impossible.

 Fortunately, they have us.
-Our Youth Transition Center provides a safe, secure place for young adults to stay so they can focus on completing their education and pursuing careers.
-Without the Youth Transition Center, many teens who exit foster care without families may drop out of school, sleep on the streets and become parents before they're ready, thus repeating the tragic cycle of abuse that brought them into foster care so many years before.
+Our Transitional Living Program and Youth Transition Center provides a safe, secure place for young adults to stay so they can focus on completing their education and pursuing careers.
+Without the Transitional Living Program and Youth Transition Center, many teens who exit foster care without families may drop out of school, sleep on the streets and become parents before they're ready, thus repeating the tragic cycle of abuse that brought them into foster care so many years before.

 Our Youth Transition Center offers more than a place to live.
 We also teach teens and young adults how to make responsible decisions.
 We help them set and reach educational and career goals.
 We teach them how to find reliable transportation.
 And we teach them basic skills many of us take for granted - proper hygiene, house cleaning, budgeting, grocery shopping.